 Your next stop is the Village of Key Biscayne.

-Key Biscayne was an Eden-like island several hundred years ago, a pre-Columbian heaven.
-It was the center of civilization for the Tequestas, a small tribe of sea-savvy Indians who fished and whaled the crystal waters of the Florida Keys.
+Key Biscayne was the center of civilization for the Tequesta, a small tribe of sea-savvy Indians who fished the crystal waters of the Florida Keys.

 Because Key Biscayne is only about five feet above sea level, the Tequesta raised their villages on palm pilings, much like the summer homes that today line Florida's coasts.

 Long before sea turtles were endangered, the Tequesta hunted them for their meat and harvested their eggs for valuable protein.

 In 1513, Ponce de Leon "discovered" the island and presented it to the King of Spain as Santa Maria.
 The Tequesta were fortunate in that Ponce only had time to restock provisions before leaving.

 The toll on the Rickenbacker Causeway from Miami to Key Biscayne is $2.25 per two axle cars or trucks, but a lot more for big vehicles with three axles or more.